DendeLime/PPW/Website/README.md

-This is a public repo to show my work and is not intended for production.
+This public repository serves the purpose of showcasing my work while maintaining a separate personal repository for security purposes.

 Personal bio website that is used to provide additional information about me and current/future projects.